Top 10 Songs From The Meters

 # 2 – Look Ka Py Py

-Just off the top spot is the title track of The Meters second album.
-This song was released as a single where it got to number eleven on the US R & B singles chart.
-The album itself got to number twenty-three on the R & B albums chart.
-In general the song is considered to be a classic of both its genre and era.
+Just off the top spot is the title track of The Meters’ second album.
+This song was released as a single and peaked at number eleven on the US R&B singles chart.
+The album itself reached to number twenty-three on the R&B albums chart.
+In general, the song is considered to be a classic of both its genre and era.

 # 1 – Cissy Strut